Energia (rocket): Comparison with the Space Shuttle

-The Energia rocket itself was created as a response to the Americans building the Space Shuttle and was heavily based off the already designed Space Shuttle.
-While the Shuttle was made has a cheaper alternative for spaceflight, the Russians were paranoid for its use as a military weapon and responded by designing and building Energia-Buran.
+The Energia rocket was created as a response to the Americans building the Space Shuttle and was heavily based on the already designed Space Shuttle.
+While the Shuttle was made as a cheaper alternative for spaceflight, the Soviet government was paranoid about its possible use as a military weapon and responded by designing and building Energia-Buran.

 The Space Shuttle could only bring a maximum 30 tonnes to LEO, but the Energia could bring a maximum 100 tonnes to LEO.
 This makes the Space Shuttle a heavy-lift launch vehicle and the Energia a super-heavy lift launch vehicle.

 The Space Shuttle program lasted 30 years, operating from 1981 to 2011.
 The Energia program began in 1976 and after its only two launches officially ended in 1993 and in total operated for 17 years.